Kodluyoruz/taskforce/Web3/nearUseCase/readme.md

 These contents have been prepared using online resources.
 Patika.dev’s own contents are currently under preparation.

-_Guest Book is a smart contract build on top of NEAR Protocol.
+Guest Book is a smart contract build on top of NEAR Protocol.
 It is a simple smart contract that allows you to add a message and donation (optional).
-It is built by using AssemblyScript on the contract side, and React on the frontend._
+It is built by using AssemblyScript on the contract side, and React on the frontend.

-_Let’s take a look at this smart contract and see how it is very similar compared to any other application that is built on Web 2.0._
+Let’s take a look at this smart contract and see how it is very similar compared to any other application that is built on Web 2.0.

-- Click this link to go to the dApp near-examples.github.io/guest-book/
+- Click this link to go to the [dApp](near-examples.github.io/guest-book/)

 ![images](https://raw.githubusercontent.com/Kodluyoruz/taskforce/main/Web3/nearUseCase/figures/image8.png)
 - Here you need to login with your wallet to be able to use this dApp